MicrosoftDocs/customer-insights/ci-docs/journeys/email-preview.md

 - **Email address**: Enter one or more target email addresses (comma-separated).
 You'll typically just use your own email address here.
 - **Test contact**: Select a contact record to supply values for dynamic content (such as a first name in the salutation).
 For a live message, these values come from the contact record for each individual recipient.
-- **Test content settings**: Select a content-settings record to supply values for dynamic content (such as a subscription-center URL or the sender postal address).
+- **Test content settings**: Select a content-settings record to supply values for dynamic content (such as a subscription-center URL or the sender's postal address).
 For a live message, the content-settings record is specified by the customer journey that sends the message.

-Select the **Save** button the bottom of the flyout panel to send the message to your specified email address(s).
+Select the **Save** button at the bottom of the flyout panel to send the message to your specified email address(s).

 > [!NOTE]
-> - You can test-send both draft and live email messages, so you don't have to go live to do a test send.
+> - You can test-send draft *and* live email messages, so you don't have to go live to do a test send.
 In a live email message, select the three dots on the right of the command bar to see the **Test send** button.
-> - The Email analytics are not affected by the test send feature.
+> - Email analytics aren't affected by the test send feature.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]